 Unemployment Rate in Spain averaged 16.44 percent from 1976 until 2021, reaching an all time high of 26.94 percent in the first quarter of 2013 and a record low of 4.41 percent in the third quarter of 1976.
 This page provides the latest reported value for - Spain Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Unemployment Rate in Spain is expected to be 13.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Spain to stand at 13.80 in 12 months time.
-In the long-term, the Spain Unemployment Rate is projected to trend around 12.90 percent in 2020, according to our econometric models.
+Unemployment Rate in Spain is expected to be 15.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Spain Unemployment Rate is projected to trend around 14.40 percent in 2022 and 13.70 percent in 2023, according to our econometric models.